 South Africa may no longer be under strict lockdown, but lots of businesses and entrepreneurs are still working from home.
 While remote work is still a big trend, it’s no longer impossible to celebrate Easter with family, friends and even your online customers.
 If you work from home, it’s the perfect situation to make time to plan, prepare and shift your attention online – this is where your friends, family, and customers are spending most of their time.
 It won’t require a large amount of money to get your e-commerce website into the Easter theme or to celebrate Easter while working from home.

-Around this time last year, the anticipation around easter started months ahead.
-You knew you could expect to see, TV commercials showing you where to get the best hot cross buns, get ideas on where to take your family away for the weekend or you would draw inspiration from these campaigns to hop onto at work.
-Things have changed, slightly – for the safety of everyone, we are being asked to remain indoors.
+Anticipation around Easter starts months ahead.
+From February you can expect to see TV commercials showing you where to get the best hot cross buns, get ideas on where to take your family away for the weekend and you can draw inspiration from these campaigns to hop onto at work.
+While things have changed, slightly – for the safety of everyone, we can still get into the Easter mood.

 If you are working at home or spending time with your loved ones, keep everyone in high spirits.

 If you got all your ‘eggs in the basket’ before lockdown, put it on display – no one would ever deny a vase full of marshmallow eggs.
 This small initiative will be a good conversational starter too because social distancing may force situations to seem more serious – working remotely comes with its own distractions forcing you to focus more.
 When you get a moment, keep the conversations light-hearted during online meetings, intentionally place your easter decorations behind you so your teammates will notice and ask questions.
 If you don’t have any candy eggs, grab paint and begin stroking your store-bought farmer eggs, the kids at home will love this.
 Alternatively, if you are not excited about the above idea you can keep it simple and place funny easter quotes around your at-home workspace.

 Host an online easter egg hunt or cooking show